max-mapper/multirepo/readme.md

 Cloned 0 new repos, skipped 0 existing repos, pulled 1 existing repos.
 ```

+your github credentials are stored in `~/.config/multirepo-github.json`.

+the timestamp of your last successful pull/clone is stored in `~/.config/last-multirepo-fetch.txt`

 clone and pull all new repos since a custom timestamp:

 ```sh